tada1765/trytest/README.md

 # trytest
-is project should't do anything beside of testing new code.
+this project should't do anything beside of testing new code.

 # created project: